melissamesku/project3/README.md

 We ended up simplifying the data passed to the ajax, by just passing each answer at a time.
 The first answer passed creates a time capsule and passes it’s ID into a cookie.
 With each subsequent answer, the front end uses an if statement to see if a capsule cookie exists, and if so, saves it into the same capsule via a query using the capsule cookie.
 Then when the user clicks ‘submit capsule’, the cookie is deleted.
 Essentially it’s a session just for a capsule.

+Late in the process, we tried to implement Moment.js to manipulate the display format of dates.
+Given more time, this could have been implemented, but the clock ran out.
+Luckily, the data science-y default date/time fit into the theme of the app, so a user wouldn't necessarily notice.